Medical Scientist Training Program: Allied-institution programs

 Several MSTPs allow for the PhD portion of the MSTP to be completed outside the home university at an allied institution.
 These relationships provide additional and sometimes stronger research opportunities to students in these MSTPs.

 Programs

 Outcomes

 According to a 2010 report of students from the 1970s-2010s, 95% of MSTP graduates entered a residency program after graduation.

 Applicants for NIH research grants that completed an MSTP program were three times more likely to be successfully funded than graduates with an MD/PhD that did not participate in an MSTP program.

 Non-MSTP MD-PhD programs

-A number of medical schools without funded NIH MSTP grant slots maintain their own non-MSTP MD-PhD combined degree programs, sometimes offering full or partial student financial support funded by the schools themselves.
+A number of medical schools without NIH-funded MSTP grant slots maintain their own non-MSTP MD-PhD combined degree programs, sometimes offering full or partial student financial support funded by the schools themselves.
 As of 2021, 75 institutions provide a means for non-MSTP MD-PhD education in the United States.
 Internationally, there are 34 non-US institutions that provide MD–PhD training.